taisukef/blakejs/README.md

 BLAKE is the default family of hash functions in the venerable NaCl crypto library.
 Like SHA2 and SHA3 but unlike MD5 and SHA1, BLAKE offers solid security.
 With an optimized assembly implementation, BLAKE can be faster than all of those other hash functions.

-Of course, this implementation is in Javascript, so it won't be winning any speed records.
+Of course, this implementation is in JavaScript, so it won't be winning any speed records.
 More under Performance below.
 It's short and sweet, less than 500 LOC.

 **As far as I know, this package is the easiest way to compute Blake2 in the browser.**